 7. Rock, Paper, Scissors.
 This is always a great DIY option for a group of friends.

 8. Dr. Seuss’ Things.
 No matter how many you have in your group this can be a great costume idea for both guys and girls who don’t want to spend too much money.
-These girls made
+These girls made Thing dresses which are too cute!

 9. Spice Girls.
 With the reunited Spice Girls performance at the 2012 London Olympics you can dress up as the original or modern day group members.